-- (a) All provisions in this Section apply to Telecommunication Licensees and Persons Controlling Media Resources. - (b) In this Section, the term: - "Critical Support Infrastructure" means any Telecommunication Infrastructure that satisfies the criteria set out in Section 7.3 of this Code and is designated by IMDA to be Critical Support Infrastructure; - (ii) "Essential Resource" means any Media Resource that satisfies the criteria set out in Section 7.3 of this Code and is designated by IMDA to be an Essential Resource: - (iii) "Licensee" refers to a Telecommunication Licensee or a Media Licensee; - (iv) "Media Licensee" refers to any person granted a newspaper permit under the Newspaper and Printing Presses Act (Cap.
-206) or who holds a broadcasting licence under the Broadcasting Act (Cap.
-28); - (v) "Media Resource" means any infrastructure that is used or intended to be used in connection with the provision of any Media Service; - (vi) "Person Controlling Media Resources" means a Media Licensee that owns or controls any Media Resource; - (vii) "Telecommunication Infrastructure" means any infrastructure that is used or intended to be used in connection with the provision of any Telecommunication Service; and - (viii) "Telecommunication Licensee" refers to a Facilities-based Licensee or a Services-based Licensee:
+- (a) All provisions in this Section apply to Telecommunication Licensees and Persons Controlling Media Resources. - (b) In this Section, the term: - (i) "Critical Support Infrastructure" means any Telecommunication Infrastructure that satisfies the criteria set out in Section 7.3 of this Code and is designated by IMDA to be Critical Support Infrastructure; - (ii) "Essential Resource" means any Media Resource that satisfies the criteria set out in Section 7.3 of this Code and is designated by IMDA to be an Essential Resource; - (iii) "Licensee" refers to a Telecommunication Licensee or a Media Licensee; - (iv) "Media Licensee" refers to any person granted a newspaper permit under the Newspaper and Printing Presses Act 1974 or who holds a broadcasting licence under the Broadcasting Act; - (v) "Media Resource" means any infrastructure that is used or intended to be used in connection with the provision of any media service; - (vi) "Person Controlling Media Resources" means a Media Licensee that owns or controls any Media Resource; - (vii) "Telecommunication Infrastructure" means any infrastructure that is used or intended to be used in connection with the provision of any telecommunication service; and - (viii) "Telecommunication Licensee" refers to a Facilities-based Licensee, a Services-based Licensee, or any other holder of a licence granted under the Telecommunications Act as may be specified by IMDA by notice to such holder of a licence.